Integration Process

 That’s where this guide steps in.

-We’ve designed it for builders—engineers, product teams, and developers—who want to architect not just functionality, but a fluid, intelligent experience.
-We’ll walk you through the technology stack, architecture choices, UX considerations, and the all-important build vs. buy decision.
+We built this for builders, engineers, product teams, and developers who want to architect not just functionality, but a fluid, intelligent experience.
+What follows is a walkthrough of the technology stack, architecture choices, UX considerations.
+And then the all-important Build vs. Buy decision, the one that actually determines whether any of this gets shipped.

 This isn’t theoretical.
 It’s based on hands-on experience optimizing AI systems for real-world, smart device environments.